-DIGITAL FILMMAKING/BROADCAST MEDIA 25S/35S | DFHR2S/BMHR3S - 1 Credit
+INTRODUCTION TO FILMMAKING 25S/25S | DFHR2S/DIHR2S - 1 Credit

 We are all storytellers, and through learning the art of filmmaking, you can bring your stories to life.
-In this course, students will learn the principles and techniques of storytelling and screenwriting, film grammar, composition and action, sound design, and editing through digital moviemaking.
-Students will gain valuable skills in project management, creativity, collaboration, and problem-solving, and will see their stories and ideas come to life on the big screen.
+In this course, you will learn the principles and techniques of storytelling and screenwriting, film grammar, composition and action, sound design, and editing through digital moviemaking.
+Students will gain valuable skills in project management, creativity, collaboration, and problemsolving, and will see their stories and ideas come to life on the big screen.